 - Demonstrate proper applications for different cutting processes and equipment - Demonstrate proper applications for different welding processes, codes and procedures - Enter the workforce with entry level industry skills - Demonstrate competency in their ability to operate machine shop equipment: lathes, mills, grinders, and drills - Demonstrate competency in their ability to read and interpret blueprints per industry standards - Successfully demonstrate their ability to write a procedure sheet and manufacture a part to completion in the lab - Apply mathematical concepts used in industry - Apply basic safety practices in the machine and welding shops

 Note: Upon admission to the Metals Technology Program, students are required to purchase a tool set as outlined in the tool section of this catalog.
-Students are required to purchase school-approved shirts and red rags for use in the shops and are responsible for a cleaning fee each semester.

 Metals Technology

 Metals Technology A.A.S. - 69 Credits

 Required Coursework